What Percentage Do Realtors Make From A Home Sale?

 You can negotiate commission, but you get what you pay for

-“He wanted me to discount the fee to what this other company was going to charge him,” says Weintraub.
+“He wanted me to discount the fee to what this other company was going to charge him,” Weintraub says.
 The client said,” As far as I can see, they’re going to do everything that you’re going to do.”
+To which Weintraub replied: “No, they’re not.”

 Words of wisdom

-While commissions are negotiable, the National Association of Realtors strongly advises its members not to accept a commission of less than five percent.
-The organization believes that the high quality of service provided by its members justifies the full commission and constitutes their worth, emphasizing that realtors possess exclusive agent resources such as proprietary tools and industry relationships that provide value.
+Although commissions are negotiable, the NAR strongly advises its members not to accept less than 5%.
+The organization believes that the high level of service provided by its members justifies the full commission, highlighting that Realtors offer valuable resources, such as exclusive tools and industry connections.

-Limited service agents help sellers list properties as a flat-fee Multiple Listing Service.
-This broadcasts listings to a network of brokers.
-Some limited-service companies offer fee-for-service options where sellers can choose the level of assistance they want.
-You’ll still need to pay for marketing, which is included in the fee when signing with a full-service agent.
+Limited-service agents assist sellers by listing properties on a flat-fee Multiple Listing Service (MLS), which exposes the listings to a network of brokers.
+Some limited-service companies offer fee-for-service options, allowing sellers to select the level of assistance they need.
+However, marketing costs are additional and typically are included in the fee when working with a full-service agent.

 • Offering advice about marketing, pricing, and negotiating strategies

-• Schedule appointments with buyer’s agents to view your property
+• Scheduling appointments with buyer’s agents to view the property

 Find a top-producing agent for the best results